taocpp/PEGTL/doc/Inputs-and-Parsing.md

 Depending on whether the result of `size(2)` is `0`, `1` or `2`, it will choose which of these two sequences it can attempt to match.
 The number of actually consumed bytes can again be `0`, `1` or `2`, depending on whether they match a valid `eol`-sequence.

-To prevent the buffer from overflowing, the `discard()`-method of class `tao::pegtl::buffer_input` must be called, usually by using the `discard` parsing rule.
+To prevent the buffer from overflowing, the `discard()` member function of class `tao::pegtl::buffer_input` must be called, usually by using the `discard` parsing rule.
 It discards all data in the buffer that precedes the current `begin()`-point, and any remaining data is moved to the beginning of the buffer.

 **A `discard` invalidates all pointers to the input's data and MUST NOT be used where backtracking to before the `discard` might occur AND/OR nested within a rule for which an action with input can be called.**